 “The brand has held up fantastically over the past 14 years.
-It has had very little change to the look and feel which is a testament to the timelessness of the design.
-It was perhaps ahead of its time as it continues to resonate with what the marketplace is doing now in terms of American crafted, heritage, authentic and natural.
-Consumers never comment on ‘liking’ the brand, they comment on ‘LOVING’ the brand.” – Pam Helms, VP Research and Development at The Caldrea Company
+It has had very little change to the look and feel, which is a testament to the timelessness of the design.
+It was perhaps ahead of its time, as it continues to resonate with what the marketplace is doing now in terms of American craft, heritage, and authenticity.
+Consumers never comment on ‘liking’ the brand, they comment on ‘LOVING’ the brand.” – Pam Helms, VP of Research and Development at The Caldrea Company

 “As I look back, the Mrs. Meyer’s brand has been successful because it’s the real deal.
 WDW was able to capture and express the essence of my mother in an authoritative and fun way.
 They created all of the elements to allow us to build a company for the long haul.” – Monica Nassif, founder of Mrs. Meyer’s Clean Day and The Caldrea Company

-We didn’t set out to make Mrs. Meyer’s retro, but rather authentic to “what would Thelma do?”
+We didn’t set out to make Mrs. Meyer’s retro.
+Rather, our design decisions were informed by the question “What would Thelma do?”
 We envisioned how Thelma would tell her friends about her products.
-What visual inspiration would she find in her Granger, Iowa kitchen?
-Thelma (and our own mothers) harken from a time when thrifty was essential and just plain common sense.
-A box of baking soda was used to bake the cake as well as for the clean-up afterward and vinegar was not only essential in canning the pickles but to wipe up the floor when you’re done.
+We imagined the visual inspiration would she find in her Granger, Iowa kitchen.
+Thelma (and our own mothers) harken from a time when being thrifty was just plain common sense.
+A time when a box of baking soda was used not only to bake the cake, but also for the clean-up afterward, and when vinegar was not only essential for canning the pickles, but also for wiping up the floor when the canning was done.

 Thelma has lots of NEW FRIENDS and more company is always welcome.
 “We know anecdotally that the packaging is so loved that our consumers tend to leave the bottles out on the counter.
 Stylists in all media prop it into magazines, catalogs and TV, giving us free publicity.” – Ariel Carter, Senior Designer at The Caldrea Company

-It’s always exciting to page through a magazine or scroll through a blog and see Mrs. Meyer’s in an article about cleaning or simply used as a prop in photography.
-It’s a bit like a bumping into a friend on the street.
+It’s always exciting to page through a magazine or scroll through a blog and see Mrs. Meyer’s in an article about cleaning, or simply used as a prop in photography.
+It’s a bit like bumping into a friend on the street.
 Thelma’s been invited onto the pages of more magazines and blogs than we can list here.
 Next time you open a home magazine, look for yourself.
 The brand story of Mrs. Meyer’s Clean Day and interviews with Monica Nassif have been featured in various publications such as The Wall Street Journal, Fast Company/Co.Design, and The New York Times.

 “WDW created rich layers of design that allowed us to engage our consumers in endless ways.
 This approach helped us immediately stand out on the retail shelf in a sea of sameness.
-WDW helped us evolve the brand as we rapidly gained market share in major retailers across the U.S. Not only are they amazing designers, yet they also are strategic business thinkers – always working to ensure we remain true to the essence of the brand in every execution.” – Monica Nassif, Founder of Mrs. Meyer’s Clean Day and The Caldrea Company
+WDW helped us evolve the brand as we rapidly gained market share in major retailers across the U.S. Not only are they amazing designers, they also are strategic business thinkers – always working to ensure we remain true to the essence of the brand in every execution.” – Monica Nassif, Founder of Mrs. Meyer’s Clean Day and The Caldrea Company